• Instagram

 Kitchen scale

-White kitchen scale on a countertop.
+A white kitchen scale on a white countertop.

 Did you know that if you measure 1 cup of flour in the winter and 1 cup of flour in the summer, the amounts will be completely different?
 Measuring with a kitchen scale is the best way to be precise when baking, and that is why fussy recipes like soufflés and macarons give you measurements in weight.